Codecademy/docs/content/java/concepts/array-list/terms/spliterator/spliterator.md

 In Java, a `Spliterator` is an interface introduced in Java 8 as part of the Stream API.
 It provides a way to traverse elements of a source in parallel.
 The `ArrayList` class in Java also implements the `Spliterator` interface, allowing to create spliterators for ArrayLists.
 It is a better way to traverse over element because it provides more control over elements.

-- It uses `tryAdvance()` method to iterate elements individually in multiple threads to support parallel processing,
+- `tryAdvance()`: This method is used to iterate elements separately in several threads to enable parallel processing.
-- `forEachRemaining()` method to iterate elements sequentially in a single thread,
+- `forEachRemaining()`: This method is used to iterate elements consecutively in a single thread.
-- `trySplit()` method to divide itself into Sub-Spliterators to support parallel processing.
+- `trySplit()`: This method is used to split itself into Sub-Spliterators to facilitate parallel processing.

 ## Syntax